google/github-owners-bot/README.md

 # Github Owners Bot

-A web service that suggests reviewers for a GitHub pull request based on OWNERS files and enforces reviews by OWNERS as a GitHub status check.
+A web service that suggests approvers for a GitHub pull request based on OWNERS files and enforces reviews by OWNERS as a GitHub status check.

 ## Deploying